UW-CSSS-564/assignment-2017-3-public/README.md

     words, so the number of uses of the word "may" cannot be infinite in any particular chunk.
-This suggests a third model, in which the response is modeled with a Binomial distribution, `y ~ binomial(200, mu)` Without actually running the models (though nothing is stopping you), would you expect that using a binomial model would have much different results?
+This suggests a third model, in which the response is modeled with a Binomial distribution, `y ~ binomial(200, p)` where `p` is the proportion of words that are "may".
+Without actually running the models (though nothing is stopping you), would you expect that using a binomial model would have much different results?
 What are some advantages or disadvantages of the Poisson or Negative Binomial models?

 8. For each model, calculate the probability that Hamilton used the